 |

-snorkeling, and have snorkeling guides at Cape Vidal on request
+free advice about snorkeling, and have snorkeling guides at Cape Vidal

 |